Flag of England-Northumberland

 Mar 2015

-Limited, on-street spaces mean that by getting here you'll already have driven a fair way only to have to avoid some flying golf balls from a fairway but more on that in a minute.
+Having already driven a fair way to get here, limited, on-street spaces mean avoiding flying golf balls from a fairway, but more on that in a minute.

-This vast tract of sand stretches 30-odd miles north to Berwick-upon-Tweed with just the odd, rocky interruption.
+This vast tract of sand continues for 30-odd miles up to Berwick-upon-Tweed with just the odd, rocky interruption.

-Be warned, though, that's the North Sea there and its temperature rarely dips up into double digits.
+Be warned, though, that's the North Sea there and its temperature rarely reaches double digits.
 The temperature's not actually measured in degrees Celsius but in minutes... life expectancy that is!

-Another warning, as well, because unlike the nearby town of ' Ann-ick', this one's pronounced more 'Alan-Mouth'.
-Think of Princess Anne, trying to steal a bicycle, all egged on by someone called Alan at least that's how it's remembered in this house.
+Another warning, also, because unlike the nearby town of ' Ann-ick', this one's pronounced more 'Alan-Mouth'.
+Think of Princess Anne, trying to steal a bicycle, egged on by a mouthy Alan, at least that's how it's remembered in this house.

-It's found that Whicker works well but if you're youthful, you'll be all, like, 'Whicker what?
+It's found Whicker works well, but if you're youthful you'll be all, like, 'Whicker what?
 Who-evs!'
-Sugar, Shearer or Alda, even, but you're young and you've probably never ever heard of M*A*S*H?
-Let's face it, there simply are no famous, young Alans and let's not even get started on Princess Anne!
+Sugar, Shearer or Alda, even, except you've probably never heard of M*A*S*H?
+Face it, there simply are no famous, young Alans, and let's not get started on Princess Anne!

 Once you've exhausted the attractions of Northumberland Street, head down Garden Terrace towards the river.

-The river's tidal and flows in and out of the North Sea just here and there's a good sense of it from the bridge you will have driven in on.
-Some of the estuary is a designated Site of Special Scientific Interest and, as should be known by now, they don't hand them awards out willy-nilly.
+The river is tidal and flows in and out of the North Sea right here, and there's a good sense of it from the bridge you will have driven in on.
+Some of the estuary is a designated Site of Special Scientific Interest, and, as should be known by now, they don't hand them awards out willy-nilly.

 Across the river is the site of an old church that's marked with a cross.
-Church Hill used to be part of town until a biblical storm in 1806 changed the course of the river also cutting off the port that lay just beyond.
+Church Hill used to be part of town until a biblical storm in 1806 changed the course of the water, also cutting off the port that lay beyond.

-You can get up and at it, as did the Vikings who were found buried at the bottom, but you'll need to head back out of town and south where there's an, arguably, even better bit of beach but, well, a warning...
+You can get up and at it, as did the Vikings who were found buried at the bottom, but you'll need to head back out and south where there's an arguably even better bit of beach, but, well, a warning...

-The Northumbrian dialect starts not far from here and can be heard all the way to Berwick where the sand stops, the cliffs kick in and everybody suddenly sounds sort of Scottish.
+Starting not far from here, the Northumbrian dialect can be heard all the way to Berwick where the sand stops, the cliffs kick in, and everybody suddenly sounds sort of Scottish.

 One final warning, although this was a few years ago mind, there might still be a cartel operating in town.
 Not quite as bad as those Mexican ones but everywhere charges the same for soup and a sandwich, it was thought to be £5.25...